sethgonzales/humble_hectare/README.md

       ...form.values,
     }
 - Updated styles for data on watering and fertilizing, as well as placing each component in a card.
 Makes the UI more interesting!
+- TODO: Finish adding water and fertilize notes to forms!